kwgarylam/YCI_ArduinoLesson/exercises/WaterHeater/README_WatherHeater.md

 ### Expected output

-When button 1 is pressed, the relay will turn on.
+When button 1 is pressed, the relay will turn on and vice versa.

 ## 4. Temperature sensor (DHT11)